hackclub/outernet/README.md

 On the board, people would be able to paste stickers (like reactions on the Slack) and write congratulatory words (like at the back of a high-school yearbook).
 Demos brought everyone together and left people with a sense of achievement.

 After everyone had shown of their projects to each other, we gathered in the town square again.
 This time everyone could get up on the rock and give a quick pitch / demo of their project.
-Everyone hooted and hollered for each other's projects; it was a special moment that provided closure to the weekend and the special feeling of being appreciated by a crowd.
+Everyone hooted and hollered for each other's projects; it was a special moment that provided closure to the weekend and gave everyone the special feeling of being appreciated by a crowd.

 <img height="200" src="https://github.com/hackclub/outernet/assets/39828164/55d1b0d3-23b4-45c7-bdcb-845e22129666"> <img height="200" src="https://github.com/hackclub/outernet/assets/39828164/07b55ad7-a210-4349-b702-d9a4125daa8a"> <img height="200" src="https://github.com/hackclub/outernet/assets/39828164/a350437d-0452-437c-93e0-3ed23cddf843"> <img height="200" src="https://github.com/hackclub/outernet/assets/39828164/f174cc2d-1c16-45af-8768-82ed9dffbfb9">